What Types of Materials Can Be Hot Foil Stamped?

 3. Ask questions about the surface and finish

-4. Request a sample for testing if I’m unsure
+4. Request a sample for testing if I’m uncertain

 This ensures that what we offer at your event is not just beautiful, but reliable.